 Those who look busy in politics enjoy short term success.
 After Sept.
 11, the majority were thirsty for blood and supported the Patriot Act and the invasion of two foreign nations.
 Now they are demanding that something be done by government to fix the economy.
-In the latter case as well as the former, those who came out against the madness will reap the political rewards of their investment of opposition in 4 years time.

 It could be argued that politicians talked up the economy.
 It isn’t so much that they talked it up or down, but that they did them backwards.
 If they had tightened lending during the boom, we never would have been in the position to bust.
 Talking up the bust and down the boom makes me wonder if they wanted us to crash in order to boost U.S. manufacturing (see my conspiracy theory post), or if it was just straight corruption at the point where regulators choose who gets the money.